 If you’re on the fence about if you should hire a wedding planner, you’re in good company.
-While some brides and grooms consider the expense a no brainer, others have a tough time making the decision.
-After all, a wedding is hardly an inexpensive endeavor, and the thought of spending a couple extra thousand dollars or more on help with planning can seem exhaustive, and potentially even unnecessary.
+While some couples consider the expense a no-brainer, others have a tough time making the decision.
+After all, a wedding is hardly an inexpensive endeavor, and the thought of spending a couple extra thousand dollars or more on help with the wedding planning process can seem exhaustive, and potentially even unnecessary.

 Your organization and planning skills are subpar.

 When talking to prospective couples, Leah Weinberg of Color Pop Events in Long Island City, New York, always tells them to be realistic about the bandwidth they have to plan a wedding and also about their strengths and weaknesses.
 “If spreadsheets and to-do lists just aren't your thing, bring in a pro instead of trying to do it on your own and letting things slip through the cracks,” she says.
-“Having someone help keep you organized and on track is going to give you such a confident feeling when it comes to your wedding that the price tag will be well worth that value.”
+“Having a full-service wedding planner help keep you organized and on track is going to give you such a confident feeling that the price tag will be well worth that value.”

 You have a very demanding job.

 If your job feels more than full-time, it might be a good idea to hire a wedding planner so you’re not spending every lunch break and evening wedding planning.
 “Planning a wedding becomes a part-time job and takes a lot of hours,” says Nickel.
 “Vendors work business hours and typically are not available on the weekend since they are executing weddings, so if you work full-time, save your sanity, save a ton of stress and hire a wedding planner.”